Skip to content

 In JavaScript, functions can also be defined as expressions.
 These are often assigned to a variable.

-const greet = function (name) {
+const greet = function (username) {

-return `Hello, ${name}!`;
+return `Hello, ${username}!`;

 };